Tryflle/WeaveInstallDocs/README.md

      - Unix: `mkdir -p ~/.weave/mods`
    2. Download Weave Diagnose from https://gitlab.com/candicey-weave/weave-diagnose/-/releases
    3. Double click Weave Diagnose jar and add your mods to the `.weave/mods` folder, hit run Weave when ready and that's it.
+- Command Line Interface (Linux)
+  1. Run Lunar
+  2. Open your terminal and run `ps aux | grep lunar.jar`
+  3. Copy the command and add it to a `.sh` script
+  4. A little after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
+  5. Create the folder `.weave` and inside `mods` in your user profile path, to do this run: `mkdir -p ~/.weave/mods`
+  6. Add your mods to the folder and then run the `.sh` script.
 # Installion Method for Weave Manager
 - Weave Manager Electron
   1. Note: Weave Manager Electron is very buggy and I don't recommend it.